Household Hazardous Waste: A Guide for Texans

 What is household hazardous waste?

 Some leftover or used household products contain chemicals that can present safety concerns if managed improperly.
-These products are often called household hazardous wastes (HHW) and can include items like:
+These products are often called household hazardous waste (HHW) and can include items like:

-- Corrosive cleaners (such as lye-based oven cleaner)
+- Corrosive cleaners (such as drain cleaner and lye-based oven cleaner)

 - Fluorescent light bulbs (including CFLs)